manishkatyan/strapi-stripe/README.md

 <br/>

-## Embed code
+## Embed Payment Button Code

-Once you add a product, click on the Embed Code.
-You would see a popup with the easy-to-follow steps to embed the payment button on your Stripe frontend application.
+After adding a product, click on the Embed Code icon.

+You would see a popup with the easy-to-follow steps to embed the Payment Button on your product listing page.

-- Embed the Script tag to Your Product page, Payment Success page and Payment failure page.
+- Embed the script tag to Your product listing, payment success and payment failure pages.
-- Embed the Payment button Code on your Product page.
+- Embed the Payment Button Code on your product listing page.
+- You can customize the text of the Payment Button (example - Buy Now, Pay Now) and style using the appropriate css.

 <br/>

-## Stripe Payment
+## Accept Online Payment

-After you Embed the Payment button code to your Stripe frontend application, you are ready to accept online payments.
+After you embedding the Payment Button on your product list page, you are ready to accept online payments.

 <br/><br/>
 <img style="width: 100%; height: auto;" src="https://higheredlab.com/wp-content/uploads/strapi-stripe_payment.gif" alt="strapi-stripe-payment" />